-Beyond the immediate actions, the proprietor and / or head of school and other staff if necessary will review the relevant policies and procedures to prevent future occurrences of the same wrongdoing.
+Beyond the immediate actions, the Executive Head/COO and other staff, if necessary, will review the relevant policies and procedures to prevent future occurrences of the same wrongdoing.

 Whilst we cannot always guarantee the outcome sought, we will try to deal with concerns fairly and in an appropriate way.